All things legal-like!

 -I am not a participating provider for any insurance company.
 Most of my clients prefer to pay for therapy on their own since that does provide more privacy and freedom regarding therapy choices.
 If you choose to use insurance, after being paid upfront by you, I will supply you a receipt with all the appropriate codes and you may submit for Out-Of-Network benefits.
 Many clients have good Out-Of-Network plans.
 Please check with your insurance company.

 -A limited number of OPEN PATH member sessions will be available for uninsured/underinsured/limited means clients, including students.
 Please apply at Open Path Affordable Counseling website.
-UPDATE: I do not currently have reduced fee appointments available.

 -Cash, check and major credit cards accepted for payment.